← Back

 It’s really hard to set up backups to the cloud

-I researched the topic extensively, and there are people who are successful backing up their MacBook to an Apple AirPort Time Capsule which is basically an Apple NAS.
+There are people who back up their MacBook to an Apple AirPort Time Capsule which is basically an Apple NAS.

 It’s been discontinued, now.